-The PMM Bioinformatics Core also supports and coordinates with Partners within the University of Massachusetts Medical School for Campus wide Bioinformatics training initiatives.
-The Massachusetts Green High Performance Computing Cluster (MGHPCC) group provides training courses on MGHPCC and LSF, scripting (in PERL and R) and C. The University of Massachusetts Medical School Bioinformatics Core organizes the following: a six-weeks Sequence Analysis Bootcamp; a six-weeks Basic Computing Workshop and a two-weeks datathon.
-For example, the Basic Computing Workshop covers the following topics: unix, use of the high performance computing environments (MGHPCC), data transfers, developing scripts (awk and R), applying these skills to carry out steps in data processing in the MGHPCC environment.
+The PMM Bioinformatics Core supports and coordinates with Partners within the University of Massachusetts Medical School for Campus wide Bioinformatics training initiatives.
+The Massachusetts Green High Performance Computing Cluster (MGHPCC) group provides training courses on MGHPCC, LSF, scripting (in PERL and R) and C. The University of Massachusetts Medical School Bioinformatics Core organizes the following: a six-week Sequence Analysis Bootcamp; a six-week Basic Computing Workshop and a two-week datathon.
+The Basic Computing Workshop covers the following topics: unix, use of the high performance computing environments (MGHPCC), data transfers, developing scripts (awk and R), applying these skills to carry out steps in data processing in the MGHPCC environment.

 MGHPCC User Accounts.
 Use this form to sign up for a MGHPCC account.

 Purchase S4S Storage.
 Use this form to purchase storage for science (s4s); the link includes a description of the storage and the costs.